MivelDevelopment/book-it/README.md

 Components are built using styled-components.
 Using json-server for storing data.
 Using Axios for data fetching.
 For link routing I'm using React Router 6.
+Using Firebase for realtime database management.
+Using Firebase for user authentication.

 This section will be updated when needed.